 ~ Add the dry seasonings and the potatoes, stir to coat, and continue cooking another minute or two.

 ~ In a large beaker, combine the broth, Worcestershire sauce, tomato paste, Marmite, and Liquid Smoke.
 Add this mixture to the vegetables, stir, and then pour in the stout.

-~ Add your chosen "meat," cover the pot, bring the whole business to a boil, and then lower the heat to a simmer.
+~ Add the seitan (if using), cover the pot, bring the whole business to a boil, and then lower the heat to a simmer.

 ~ Continue cooking, covered, for an hour, until the vegetables are quite soft.